-- (2) The information referred to in subsection (1) may also be requested by reference to an Internet Protocol address assigned to a specific time (section 113 (1) sentence 3, section 113c (1) no. 3 of the Telecommunications Act). - (3) Requests for information as referred to in subsection (1) sentence 2 may be ordered by the court only upon application by the public prosecution office.
-In exigent circumstances, the order may also be made by the public prosecution office or its investigators (section 152 of the Courts Constitution Act).
+(3) Requests for information as referred to in subsection (1) sentences 2 and 3 may be ordered by the court only upon application by the public prosecution office.
+In the case of a request for information being made in accordance with subsection (1) sentence 2, the order may, in exigent circumstances, also be made by the public prosecution office or its investigators (section 152 of the Courts Constitution Act).
 In this case, a court decision is to be sought without delay.
-Sentences 1 to 3 shall not apply if the data subject already has or must have knowledge of the request for information or if the use of the data has already been permitted by a court decision.
-The fulfilment of the conditions of sentence 4 shall be documented. - (4) In the cases under subsection (1) sentence 2 and subsection (2), the data subject shall be notified of the request for information.
-Notification shall take place insofar as and as soon as this can be effected without thwarting the purpose of the information.
-It shall be dispensed with where overriding interests meriting protection of third parties or of the data subject himself constitute an obstacle thereto.
-Where notification is deferred pursuant to sentence 2 or dispensed with pursuant to sentence 3, the reasons therefor shall be documented. - (5) Based on a request for information pursuant to subsection (1) or (2), any person providing or collaborating in the provision of telecommunications services on a commercial basis shall transmit, without delay, the data required for the provision of the information.
-Section 95 (2) shall apply accordingly.
+Sentences 1 to 3 do not apply to requests for information made in accordance with subsection (1) sentence 2 if the data subject already has or must have knowledge of the request for information or if the use of the data has already been permitted by a court decision.
+The fact that the conditions of sentence 4 are met is to be placed on record.
+(4) In the cases under subsection (1) sentences 2 and 3 and subsection (2), the data subject is to be notified of the request for information.
+Notification is to be made insofar as and as soon as it can be effected without thwarting the purpose of the information.
+It is to be dispensed with where overriding interests meriting protection of third parties or of the data subject himself or herself constitute an obstacle thereto.
+Where notification is deferred pursuant to sentence 2 or dispensed with pursuant to sentence 3, the reasons therefor are to be placed on record.
+(5) Based on a request for information pursuant to subsection (1) or (2), any person providing or collaborating in the provision of telecommunications services or telemedia services on a commercial basis is required to transmit, without delay, the data required for the provision of the information.
+Section 95 (2) applies accordingly.